danielaparker/jsoncons/doc/Pages/index.md

 The [jsoncons data model](https://github.com/danielaparker/jsoncons/blob/master/doc/ref/data-model.md) supports the familiar JSON types - nulls, booleans, numbers, strings, arrays, objects - plus byte strings.
-In addition, jsoncons supports semantic tagging of date-time values, timestamp values, big integers, big decimals, bigfloats and binary encodings.
+In addition, jsoncons supports semantic tagging of datetimes, epoch times, big integers, big decimals, big floats and binary encodings.
 This allows it to preserve these type semantics when parsing JSON-like data formats such as CBOR that have them.

 For the examples below you need to include some header files and initialize a string of JSON data: